hujhax/austin-improv-wiki/Theatresports.md

 |Run	=	Apr-Jun 2007
 |Subsequent Runs = {{Unbulleted list | Sep/Oct 2010 | May/Jun 2013 }}
 }}
-: : *This page refers to the competitive short-form improv show that's had several runs as a [[Hideout]] mainstage show.
-For the sports-themed short-form improv show that ran in a number of theaters from 1986 to 2012, see *[[ComedySportz]]*.*
+: *This page refers to the competitive short-form improv show that's had several runs as a [[Hideout]] mainstage show.
+For the sports-themed short-form improv show that ran in a number of theaters from 1986 to 2012, see [[ComedySportz]].*

 ***Theatresports*** is an improv-contest format from [[Wikipedia - Keith Johnstone|Keith Johnstone]] that has run repeatedly as a mainstage show at [[The Hideout Theatre]].